kgrossjo/sircl/README.md

 an index on disk, a search engine will take a sequence of words and perform the search and return a ranked list of documents.

-Create an uberjar with `lein uberjar`.
+This was inspired by `perlindex`, but of course this is just a toy whereas `perlindex` is a real program.

 ## Installation

 Download from https://github.com/kgrossjo/sircl
+Create an uberjar with `lein uberjar`.

 ## Usage for indexing